PeterLu7799/documents/AppleML/Apple Machine Learning.md

 * The performance of the device has been enhanced.
 * iOS 14 added several new features
-* To know what it has provided for further usage
+* To know what it provided and use for your further work

 ## Outlines